Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 Recent News
 ===
++ Sep, 2022, Our Work 'Automatically Segmenting the Left Atrium and Scars from LGE-MRIs Using a Boundary-Focused nnU-Net' won the best paper runner-up award in **LAScarQS 2022 (MICCAI workshop)**.
+Congrats to Yuchen Zhang!
 + Aug, 2022, One paper, 'Dual Consistency Enabled Weakly and Semi-Supervised Optic Disc and Cup Segmentation with Dual Adaptive Graph Convolutional Networks' was accepted by **IEEE Transactions on Medical Imaging (IEEE-TMI, 2022 IF: ~11.037)**
 + Aug, 2022, One paper, 'Automatically Segment the Left Atrium and Scars from LGE-MRIs Using a Boundary-focused nnU-Net' was accepted by **LAScarQS 2022 (MICCAI workshop)**.
 Congrats to Yuchen Zhang, who is an undergraduate student at the Peking University.
 + May, 2022, I have started to work as a Post-doc Research Associate under the advise by Prof. [Yalin Zheng](http://pcwww.liv.ac.uk/~yzheng/) and Dr. [Nicholas Beare](https://www.liverpool.ac.uk/life-course-and-medical-sciences/staff/nicholas-beare/).